Oliver Rasmussen: ADAC F4

 Rasmussen raced with Prema Powerteam in the ADAC Formula 4 in 2019.
 The first round of the season got off to a bad start, as he retired after he sustained damage crashing into Prema teammate Paul Aron.
 A handful of good results and points followed before he scored a career best 2nd and first podium of the season at Zandvoort due to Dennis Hauger and Gianluca Petecof crashing in the later stages of the race.
-Rasmussen went on to finish on the podium once more and end the season in 12th behind Paraguyan Joshua Dürksen.
+Rasmussen went on to finish on the podium once more and end the season in 12th behind Paraguayan Joshua Dürksen.

 Toyota Racing Series

 mtec Motorsport and Rasmussen joined forced as he entered the Toyota Racing Series for the first time in 2020.
 He finished 11th with two podiums, one fastest lap and 158 points.
 His best result was 2nd, a race in which he shared the podium with FIA Formula 1 driver Yuki Tsunoda and FIA Formula 3 driver Lirim Zendeli.